- Mail labels and filters

 - Best practices for Gmail

 Labels “tag” emails according to specific topics you create.
-When a new label is created, it appears in the left rail of your Inbox.
+When a new label is created, it appears in the left sidebar of your Inbox.
 Messages in your Inbox will also show any labels assigned to them.

 - Avoid symbols when creating labels.

 - Include numbers on labels that you’d like to appear first in the label list, as they show in alphabetical order.